Trusted-AI/adversarial-robustness-toolbox/README.md

 #### Unit tests
-When submitting additional unit tests for ART, in order to keep the code base maintainable, please make sure each unit test can run in less than 10 seconds.
+When submitting additional unit tests for ART, in order to keep the code base maintainable, please make sure each unit test can run ideally in a few seconds.

 ## Citing ART